ddeaguiar/vase/README.md

 given request, the interceptor(s) it relates to are enqueued on the interceptor chain.

-Pedestal ships with support for the for Jetty, Tomcat and Immutant platforms.
+Pedestal ships with support for the Jetty, Tomcat and Immutant platforms.
 Although these are all servlet-based platforms, interceptor providers can be implemented for other platforms.